 In the early years of Ask Leo!, I received a plea from an overseas graduate student working on his master’s thesis.
 Something had happened to his online account, and he could no longer access it.
 He’d been hacked, and all the recovery methods were failing.
 And of course, this was a free account (Hotmail, if memory serves), so there was no hope of help.

 Calling it a “problem” doesn’t do the situation justice.
 It was a disaster.
-That account held the only copy of the thesis he’d been working on.
+That account held his only copy of his thesis.
 Without access, it was gone.

 He had to start over from scratch.